 Dashboards and dashboard tags together help focus your study and bring structure to your analysis.

-Each event tag can be further categorized using Markers.
+Each tagged moment of interest, or event tag can be further categorized using Markers.

 Where as dashboard tags label specific types of events, markers can be thought of as indicators which will have relevance to most or all events.